stefanbaur/grannophone/handset/README.md

 This directory contains the plans for a plywood handset.

 Note that this is a work in progress.
 Most sheets should be usable already, but may lack information about where to drill holes when using a fretsaw/scrollsaw, and where to place screws.
+Screw positions may also be entirely wrong.
 The sheets *should* work with a lasercutter, too (if you use the SVG versions instead of the PDF ones) - feedback welcome!
 Note that for lasercutting, you should use the individual SVG files and arrange them to match the size of the plywood sheets you have available.
 We tried auto-generating merged SVGs for the more common sizes, but the merge tool never really worked.